Caiman Ecological Refuge

 Caiman operates an important Nature Conservation Programme, which is recognised domestically and internationally.
 This consists of maintaining a Private Reserve of Natural Patrimony (RPPN) on a 5,600 hectare area and supporting various research and species management projects carried out on the whole ranch.
 Important conservation projects focus on the stunning blue hyacinth macaws and Americas' biggest predator, the elusive jaguar.

 The jaguar habituation project Onçafari is unique in South America and offers visitors an opportunity to track jaguars in an Africa style jeep safari.
 A presentation by the Onçafari scientists is included during the high season between June and September.
-Dedicated jaguar tracking programmes, with a duration of 3 hours to 3 days, can be booked for a maximum of 6 people on a shared or private basis, subject to availability.
+Dedicated jaguar tracking programmes, with a duration of 1 to 3 days, should be booked in advance, for a maximum of 9 people on a shared or private basis subject to availability.

 Miranda Estancia, a traditional cattle ranch founded in 1910 by English investors, was the precursor of the present Caiman Ranch.
 The ranch currently runs around 35,000 head of cattle on natural pasture, seeking harmonious integration of livestock with the wildlife.
 This operation is open to visitors, who can see it at first hand.